habi/acinar-analysis-manuscript/manuscript.md

 Lung development starts with the formation of the two lung buds.
 During the embryonic stage (prenatal days E11--E13 in rats) the major airways and the pleura are formed.
 During the pseudoglandular stage (E13--E18.5) most of the remaining airway generations are formed by branching morphogenesis.
-Only few additional branches are added during the later stages (canalicular: E18.5--E20) and saccular: E20 to postnatal day P4) [@Schittny2007].
+Only a small amount of additional branches are added during the later stages (canalicular: E18.5--E20) and saccular: E20 to postnatal day P4) [@Schittny2007].
 Epithelial differentiation during the canalicular stage and angiogenetic activation of the capillaries lead to the first functional air-blood barriers in the lung [@doi:10.1007/s00418-018-1749-7].
 The saccular stage represents an intermediate stage where branching morphogenesis ceases and the developmental program switches to the phase of alveolarization.
 During alveolarization, 90 % of the adult gas-exchange area is formed by lifting off new septa from the existing gas-exchange surface [@doi:10.1002/ar.1091780405; @doi:10.1002/ar.1091800108; @doi:10.1007/s00441-016-2545-0].